 The annual “A Dickens of a Christmas” in Wellsboro evokes Victorian-style charm in this quaint town street fair.
 Conveying the theme of Charles Dickens’ famous story “A Christmas Carol,” this celebration boasts street musicians and carolers dressed in period-inspired attire.
 For a unique view of this old-fashioned holiday wonderland, take part in a horse-drawn wagon ride or special train excursion.
 Gather around and finish the night with a tree-lighting ceremony in the center of town.

 The streets of Jim Thorpe bustle with the sounds and joy of the Christmas season this time of the year.
 The decorations, cozy accommodations, sounds of the trains and carolers, and relaxed strolling through downtown are sure to put you in the holiday spirit.
 The town’s annual Christmas parade and tree lighting, Christmas play, Historic District Ghost Walks and Gingerbread House contest are just a few of the Christmastime activities visitors can enjoy.
 In addition, the mansions are decorated for the season and open for tours.

 Boiling Springs Tree Lighting & Christmas Tree Float - Dutch Country Roads

-Since 1992, the Boiling Springs Civic Association has lit the small town of Boiling Spring into a magical, picturesque Christmas village.
+Since 1992, the Boiling Springs Civic Association has lit the small town of Boiling Springs into a magical, picturesque Christmas village.
 Hundreds of luminaries line the lake, and crowds gather near the Gazebo to watch Santa Claus row his boat across the lake to greet the children.
-A Christmas tree that is set afloat near the Memorial Clock Tower is lit, and even on the coldest days, the warmth of the town and the people make this night one of the more memorable holiday experiences.
+The Christmas tree and approximately 400 luminarias will be lit around the perimeter of Children's Lake for this 27th annual event, and even on the coldest days, the warmth of the town and the people make this night one of the more memorable holiday experiences.

 Christmas in Our Hometown - Upstate PA